capitolwatch/neo/README.md

 To build installers: `npm install electron-builder --save-dev`, then `npm run package` (macOS), `npm run package:win` (Windows), or `npm run package:all`.
 Output lands in `dist/`.

-The app is deliberately simple under the hood: an Electron shell (`main.js`), one preload bridge (`preload.js`), and a single-file renderer (`app.js` + `styles.css` + `index.html`).
-No frameworks, no build step, no transpiler.
+The app is deliberately simple: an Electron shell (`main.js`), a preload bridge (`preload.js`), and a single-file renderer (`app.js` + `styles.css` + `index.html`).
 If you can read JavaScript, you can change NEO.
+Have at it.
+Build me a better mousetrap.

-## Roadmap
+## Roadmap (things I'm dreaming up but may never get to):

-Chapter version history · manuscript format for agent submissions (Times New Roman, double-spaced, address block) · custom cover art · global end matter that updates every book at once · submission tracking · Total Plus word count · auto-updates.
+Chapter version history · manuscript format for agent submissions (Times New Roman, double-spaced, address block, just to make Kristin Nelson happy) · custom cover art (auto-generated based on the text so far, refreshable if you don't like it.
+Not intended for publication, just to make the bookshelf purty) · global end matter that updates every book at once (same for copyright pages, bios, etc) · submission tracking · auto-updates.

 ## Contributing

 Issues and pull requests are welcome — see [CONTRIBUTING.md](CONTRIBUTING.md).
-Fair warning from the project's founding principle: NEO is opinionated by design, and bloat killed every writing app we loved.
-Features that serve working authors get in; everything else stays out, no matter how cool.
+Fair warning from the project's founding principle: NEO is opinionated by design, and bloat killed every writing app I've ever tried.
+If you want complex, try Scrivener.
+It really is a great application beloved by many!
+There are so many wonderful writing apps out there!
+Nobody needs to use this but me.

 ## License

 [MIT](LICENSE) — free to use, free to modify, free to share.
 Now go write.

+## Philosophy

+If you didn't know, I opened up the Silo universe to fan fiction years ago.
+And not just to put on fan fiction sites, but you can charge money for the things you write and keep every penny of the income!
+Lots of incredible Silo Stories out there.
+But readers are forever looking for more.